palmdaldaniel/Film-Mbapppe/README.md

 # Mbappe - Cinema booking system for Filmvisarna AB

 ## Introduction
 This application is a school project built with React, Node.js and MongoDb.
-It was created by danielpalmdal, kydkit, Sagva, jakob-sandberg, JHernehult, Toska30.
+It was created by palmdaldaniel, kydkit, Sagva, jakob-sandberg, JHernehult, Toska30.

 ### Goal and requirements
 The main goal of the application was to create and build a full stack booking system for a cinema.
 The application was created from a list of strict requirements and user stories.
 Product owner expected a fully functional booking system, with the exception of integrating payment solutions.